The 2020 parking scheme consultation for Surrenden closed on 17 February.

 Consultation Report Deferred...

-Council to consider report on 5 May not 17 March
+Council consideration of report on 5 May cancelled

 Varndean College Travel Plan 'not green enough' say SAPC